 Recent projects include The Passion of Leyla, a chamber opera with a libretto by Ruth Margraff, which was workshopped by the San Jose Stage Company in August, 2016; the Metropolis Concerto for Violin and Wind Ensemble, which was premiered by soloist Alisa Rose and the Dartmouth College Wind Ensemble with Matthew Marsit conducting in February 2015.

-Upcoming projects include The Central Park Suite which is currently in rehearsals with the Metropolitan Wind Symphony and will be premiered in Boston MA on March 5, 2017; The Invitation, a score for two musicians and custom electronics to accompany Sara Shelton Mann’s choreography to premiere on March 30, 2017 at ODC Theater San Francisco; Divide Light, Chamber Opera based on the poetry of Emily Dickinson, Performed by the New Camarata Opera.
+Upcoming projects include The Invitation, a score for two musicians and custom electronics to accompany Sara Shelton Mann’s choreography to premiere on March 30 through April 2, 2017 at ODC Theater San Francisco; Voyage, a ritual theatrical work with a text drawn from refugee experience which will premiere at the San Francisco International Art Festival in June, 2017; Ghost Ship Concerto for Cello and Orchestra, to be performed by Oakland Symphony in February 2018; Divide Light, Chamber Opera based on the poetry of Emily Dickinson, Performed by the New Camarata Opera.
 Lesley Dill, Concept & Design.
-April, 2017 at New York, NY.; Voyage, a ritual theatrical work with a text drawn from refugee experience which will premiere at the San Francisco International Art Festival in June, 2017.
-Surveillance, an experimental opera featuring custom electronics and an audience-directed narrative is scheduled to premiere in San Francisco in 2018.
+Spring, 2018 in New York, NY.; Surveillance, an experimental opera featuring custom electronics and an audience-directed narrative is scheduled to premiere in San Francisco in 2018.

 Marriott is a performer on wind instruments and is an avid enthusiast of international marching ensembles.
 He also designs and constructs electronic instruments which he uses in performance.